 Send your event schedule to the diocesan newspaper and schools office so that it can be included in any special National Catholic Schools Week supplements or on the diocesan website.
 Highlight any events that a reporter for the diocesan newspaper may wish to cover in person.

 Hang a Banner or Posters

 Use display art to let everyone who visits your school know that this is a special week to honor Catholic schools.
-Use the poster in the 2017 Marketing Kit or have students make posters expressing the National Catholic Schools Week theme.
+Use the poster in the 2018 Marketing Kit or have students make posters expressing the National Catholic Schools Week theme.
 Ask businesses and community centers to hang a poster in their window or post an announcement on the bulletin board.
-Purchase branded CSW products for your school HERE
+Purchase branded CSW products

 Use your school sign to remind everyone who travels by your school that National Catholic Schools Week is coming.
 Include the date and time of your open house with information on new student registration.
 Provide families with yard signs advertising National Catholic Schools Week.
 Arrange for billboards and paid advertising in your community newspaper.